 - From the Main Menu, touch Nearest.
-1) - Touch the Dedicated Page Icon, and touch the desired Nearest Icon 2) (Airport, Apt WX, VOR, NDB, INT, User WPT, City, ARTCC, FSS, or Airspace). - 3) Touch the desired nearest option from the list for additional information.
+1) - Touch the Dedicated Page Icon on the Button Bar, and touch the desired 2) Nearest Icon (Airport, Apt WX, VOR, NDB, INT, User WPT, City, ARTCC, FSS, or Airspace). - 3) Touch the desired nearest option from the list for additional information.
+Or: